 After long wait to suit up, Kempter wants to be Azkals’ leader

-It took Filipino-Swiss defender Michael Kempter almost two years to finally get his clearance to play for the Philippines, and when he finally got the green light to do so, his supposed debut against Guam in March did not push through as the coronavirus pandemic stopped the joint Fifa World Cup and the AFC Asian Cup qualifiers.
+It took Filipino-Swiss defender Michael Kempter almost two years to finally get his clearance to play for the Philippines, and he finally got the green light to do so, his supposed debut against Guam last March did not push through as the coronavirus (COVID-19) pandemic stopped the joint Fifa World Cup and the AFC Asian Cup qualifiers.

 Kempter, who plays for Swiss Super League powerhouse FC Zurich, admits that the long wait has served as added motivation as he looks to help the Azkals reach the third round of the qualifying tournament.